A shared digital assistant for the public sector

 How will the initiative be implemented?

-The project has also developed a prototype for a digital assistant called Svea, which can already be used within the participating organizations.
+The project has developed a prototype for a digital assistant called Svea, which can already be used within the participating organizations.
 Svea is a web-based chat interface designed to be model agnostic and based on open source.
-This solution runs on infrastructure in Sweden and is provided by the technology company Intel.
+This solution runs on infrastructure in Sweden.

 In addition, the project requires extensive legal expertise, which is done in collaboration with the participating organizations.
 The aim is to design the system to be usable and adapted to the legal requirements of public organizations.